2026 Call for Proposals: Arab Region Dialogue360 Initiatives

 • Proposals might include more than one method and multiple formats.

-• Uploading a CV (for individual) and a registration certificate for the institutions and organizations
+• Uploading a CV (for individuals) and a registration certificate for the institutions and organizations

 • Preference will be given to joint proposals submitted by two organizations or more.

-To increase the chances of your project being selected, please consider the set of selection criteria outlined in Annex 4 (please refer to the documents), which will serve as a basis to evaluate the projects to be awarded.
+• To increase the chances of your initiative being selected, please consider the set of selection criteria outlined in Annex 4 (please refer to the documents), which will serve as a basis to evaluate the projects to be awarded.

 Please note that:

-• For previous beneficiaries of the Dialogue360 project, new applications will only be considered if the partner has received no more than one or two grants in total.
+• For previous beneficiaries of the Dialogue360 project from Palestine and Sudan, new applications will only be considered if the partner has received no more than one or two grants in total.
 If a partner has already been awarded three grants, they must wait a period of two years before reapplying.
 This policy is intended to ensure that more partners could benefit from the funding.

 • For diverse fellowship programmes in the Arab region, eligibility for new applications requires that at least one year has passed since they received their last learning grant.
 This ensures that fellows have adequate time to implement their previous funding before seeking additional support.